tocco/tocco-docs/framework/architecture/spring/module-migration.rst

 See also the gradle `documentation <https://docs.gradle.org/current/userguide/java_library_plugin.html>`_ for more details.

     * The ``api`` dependencies are transitive and are automatically available for all modules that depend on this module.
-      This should be used if the dependency is required by a class in the API package (that is exported from the module).
+      This should be used if the dependency is required by the public API of a class in an exported package (see gradle docs for details).

     * ``implementation`` should be used for all other dependencies that are only used internally.